Adaverse/chess-lld/README.md

             raise Exception("Not a valid chess piece type!")
 ```

-and the driver code using it in file `Board.py`
+and the driver code using it in the file `Board.py`

 ```
         for i, chessObjectType in [(1, ChessObjectColor.BLACK), (6, ChessObjectColor.WHITE)]: